SamKurb/CHIP-8-Emulator/README.md

 # WORK IN PROGRESS: Will add building instructions soon

 # Overview
 This is a fully functional emulator/interpreter for the CHIP-8.
-It is written in C++, and uses the SDL2 library for both graphics, input handling and audio output.
-GUI library used is ImGui, along with an extension library called ImGuiFileDialog.
+It is written in C++, and uses the following librariesd:
+ - SDL2 - for graphics, input handling and audio
+ - ImGui and ImGuiFileDialog - for GUI

 ## Usage instructions:
 ### Input: